renpy/renpy/sphinx/source/transform_properties.rst

     :default: None

     If not None, causes the displayable to be cropped to the given box.
-The box is specified as a tuple of (x, y, width, height). width and height must be positive, but x and y can be negative.
-All values can expand outside of the bounds of the original image.
+The box is specified as a tuple of (x, y, width, height).
+All values can expand outside of the bounds of the original image, though width and height must be positive.

     If corners and crop are given, crop takes priority over corners.